Why Ivanka Trump Brought Her Purse To A Tear-Gassing

 “He did not pray,” said Mariann E. Budde, the Episcopal bishop of Washington, D.C.
 “He did not mention George Floyd, he did not mention the agony of people who have been subjected to this kind of horrific expression of racism and white supremacy for hundreds of years.”

-The White House-documented outing was not one that Trump made alone .
+Trump did not make the White House-documented outing alone.
 Among the aides who walked with the president was his daughter, Ivanka Trump, the only one wearing a mask, despite the still-raging pandemic.
+(She didn't seem to be wearing it on the walk to the church, which suggests that she might have put it on for the photo.)
 Ivanka also, conspicuously, carried a large white leather tote — an accessory that elicited many questions.
 Because: What was she carrying in there?
 “Her pride?
 Her soul?
 S’mores?” lawyer Asha Rangappa asked on Twitter.
 (We’d add: A backbone?
 A conscience??)

 Peaceful protesters getting tear-gassed but I’m so glad Ivanka didn’t forget her purse!— Asha Rangappa (@AshaRangappa_) June 2, 2020